Sukanya807/Airbnb_Toronto_Price_Prediction/README.md

 #### Observations

-- Most of the property types in Downtown Toronto region are apartments.
+- Most of the property types in Toronto (more than 50%) are apartments.
-- West Toronto has the highest number of individual home type properties.
+- Downtown Toronto has the highest number of apartments.
-- One room options are mostly available in Downtown Toronto and North York

 ### Average Price by Room Type